patching...

 The process will take a few months, said Chief Greg Weber, and just how long until those officers are patrolling the streets will depend on whether those hired already have had police academy training.

-The authorization to hire comes during a time when police continue to investigate a crime wave involving stolen and burglarized vehicles.
+The authorization to hire comes during a time when police continue to investigate

-The department sometimes hires officers laid off from other police departments, who don't need academy training, such as the two officers from West Orange were sworn in at Town Hall in October.
+The department sometimes hires officers laid off from other police departments, who don't need academy training, such as the

 Neither the chief nor Eakley would confirm or deny the existence of such a task force or Millburn's participation in it and won't release details about ongoing investigations out of concern for the safety of the officers or about jeopardizing the cases.